06 May 2022

 In Switzerland, she married Dr. Carl Spycher.
 It was her third marriage.
 Their son is the jazz musician Pierre Spycher.

-Haid made her last film appearance in the Austrian romantic comedy Die Fünf Karnickel/The five rabbits (Kurt Steinwendner, Paul Löwinger, 1953), starring Ingrid Lutz.
+Haid made her last film appearance in the Austrian romantic comedy Die Fünf Karnickel/The Five Rabbits (Kurt Steinwendner, Paul Löwinger, 1953), starring Ingrid Lutz.

 Liane Haid died in 2000 in Wabern near Bern, at the age of 105.
 Her sister Grit Haid was less fortunate.
 Grit was an equally well-known film actress, who was active in the late 1920s and early 1930s.
 She suddenly died tragically in a plane accident in 1938.